 How to register

-After you find out how much they pay at the employment center, and how much is due to you personally, you must register.
-How to do it?
-It is very simple - to come to the exchange, get a list of documents (you can see them below), collect all the necessary certificates, fill out a questionnaire and give it all to an employee of the employment center.
+After you have found out how much they pay at the employment center, and how much you are entitled to personally, you must register.
+How to do this?
+It’s very simple - come to the exchange, get a list of documents (they can be viewed below), collect all the necessary certificates, fill out a form and give it all to the employment center employee.

-Citizens who have lost their jobs are advised to register two calendar weeks after their dismissal, otherwise they may lose their payment.
-The former employer is obliged to pay two more average monthly salaries, and if a person has not found a new job, then a third.
+Citizens who have lost their jobs are advised to register two calendar weeks after their dismissal, otherwise they may lose their payments.
+The former employer is obliged to pay two more average monthly salaries, and if the person has not found a new job, then a third.
 And this third payment can be lost if you do not register within two weeks.

 General list of documents for all categories of citizens